NL & ASEAN - Indonesia

 The Embassy of the Netherlands is active in promoting peace, security, and stability in the region, together with partners.
 One valuable partnership lies with the ASEAN Institute for Peace and Reconciliation.

-Together, we organize a celebration of International Peace Day each year in September.
-Through activities such as panels, student dialogues, and policy briefing competitions, the role of youth in peacebuilding is highlighted.
+Yearly we organize a celebration of International Peace Day with ASEAN.
+Through different activities such as panels, student dialogues, and policy briefing competitions, the role of youth in peacebuilding is highlighted.

 In 2023, ASEAN ambassadors, representatives from the ASEAN Secretariat, and students were invited to the Erasmus Huis.
-The students shared their thoughts and ideas on the Indonesian National Action Plan for Youth, Peace, and Security after listening to experts from the Philippines in a panel discussion.
+The students shared their thoughts and ideas on the Indonesian National Action Plan for Youth, Peace, and Security after listening to experts from the Philippines.

 EU-SHARE and SCOPE HE